General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Educators:

-Program participants must belong to the main health group and have no doctor's contraindications for doing gymnastics.
+Participants in the program must belong to the main health group and have no doctor’s contraindications for doing gymnastics.

 II.
-Educational - thematic plan
+Educational and thematic plan

 1 year of study (2 hours per week)